-The engineroom ventilation system provides the necessary air exchange for the correct operation of the propulsion systems of your BERTRAM 510 yacht.
+The engineroom ventilation system provides the necessary air exchange for the correct operation of the propulsion systems of your BERTRAM 700 yacht.

-The ventilation system consists of four ventilators, two of them are located in the engineroom and the other two in the generators room; they convey outside the air drawn inside, and by two lateral air inlets which provide natural ventilation to the engineroom.
-The air inlets are equipped with a air separating system from suspended water.
+The ventilation system consists of four ventilators equipped with grids; they convey outside the air drawn inside, and by two lateral air inlets which provide natural ventilation to the engineroom.
+The air inlets are equipped with a air separating system from suspended water